-Join Nick Brazzi for an in-depth discussion in this video Working with app privacy permissions, part of iPhone and iPad Security Fundamentals.
+Join Nick Brazzi for an in-depth discussion in this video Working with app privacy permissions, part of Learning iPhone and iPad Security (2015).

 - App permissions are important because they give you the control to decide what information can be accessed by the apps that you use.
 You may not want an app developer to have access to your address book, for example.
 But, it's not just about giving access to the people who made the apps.
 Since so many apps are used for communication and sharing over social networks, app permissions can protect you from accidentally sharing information with other people.
 Let's use Facebook as an example, because it's an extremely popular app.

 I already have Facebook setup and installed here.
 Let's say I want to share a picture on Facebook.
 To do that, I would hit the photo button here, and now I get a message.
 Now, in a moment, iOS is going to ask me about permissions, and this is basically a message being shown by the Facebook app asking me to give permissions in this window that's about to pop up in a moment.
 So, Facebook is asking for access to my photo library, and when I hit "Continue", this is the message that's generated by iOS.

 It's saying that the Facebook app is trying to access my photo library, and it's giving me the opportunity to grant that permission or not.
 If I hit "Don't Allow", then this app will not have access to my photo library.
 But I do want to give permission so I'll hit "OK", and now I can see all of the photos that I've taken with my iPhone or saved to my iPhone.
 I can choose the photo that I want, I'll hit "Done", and I could post this in this Facebook post.
 Now I don't want to actually post this, so I'll hit "Cancel", I'll say "Yes, Delete".